A Long-extended Party

 Baggins and Fellowship cards are only considered part of your collection if you are playing The Hobbit Saga and The Lord of the Rings Saga respectively.
 Treasure cards are only considered part of your collection if you are playing The Hobbit Saga and you “discovered” them.
 Boons and burdens are only considered part of your collection if you are playing Campaign Mode and they were in your Campaign Pool when you assembled the deck(s) for a quest.

-ALeP’s note: This means that when you are using The Burglar’s Turn [VoM 24], your loot deck can only contain attachment boons you have earned and Fellowship attachments when you are playing The Lord of the Rings Saga quest.
+ALeP’s Note: This means that when you are using The Burglar’s Turn [TVoM 24], your loot deck can only contain attachment boons you have earned and Fellowship attachments when you are playing The Lord of the Rings Saga quest.
 Note that treasures are their own distinct card type, and are not considered attachments.

 1. To “move” a token, take it from one card or card’s pool and place it on another card or in another card’s pool, without placing it in the token bank.